Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Map/ApplyScheduledUpdates/readme.md

 ## Additional information

 **Note:** preplanned areas using the Scheduled Updates workflow are read-only.
-For preplanned areas that can be edited on the end-user device, see [Take a map offline (preplanned)](https://developers.arcgis.com/net/latest/uwp/guide/take-map-offline-preplanned.htm) in the *ArcGIS Runtime SDK for .NET* guide.
+For preplanned areas that can be edited on the end-user device, see the [Download preplanned map area](https://developers.arcgis.com/net/ios/sample-code/download-preplanned-map-area/) sample.
+For more information about offline workflows, see [Offline maps, scenes, and data](https://developers.arcgis.com/documentation/mapping-apis-and-location-services/offline-maps-scenes-and-data/) in the *ArcGIS Developers* guide.

 ## Tags